-The interest for this area grows exponentially every year: compared to only 1 report on SAP Security in 2006, more than 30 of such reports were presented in 2013 at specialized hacking and security technical conferences.
-Lately, a number of hacking utilities were released, and thus confirmed the possibility of attacks on the SAP solutions.
+The interest for this area grows exponentially every year.
+In comparison with only 1 report on SAP Security in 2006, more than 30 of them were presented in 2013 at specialized hacking and security technical conferences.
+Lately, a number of hacking utilities was released, and thus confirmed the possibility of attacks on the SAP solutions.

-According to the business application vulnerability statistics and , more than one hundred vulnerabilities in the SAP products were fixed in 2009, while this figure was more than 500 in 2010.
+According to the Business Application Vulnerability Statistics , , more than one hundred vulnerabilities in the SAP products were fixed in 2009, while this figure was more than 500 in 2010.
 In July 2014, there were more than 3000 SAP Security Notes, i.e. notifications on various SAP components vulnerabilities.

-This entry will help you to get extended info about what is going to come next.
-And why it is so important to know everything about it.
+This entry will help you to get extended info about what is coming next and why it is so important to know everything about it.

-"The Enterprise Application System Vulnerability Assessment Guide" describes 9 most known business application security areas relating to implementation and operation.
-This top list was prepared by the authors during vulnerability assessments of multiple business applications; this list may be applied to any of them.
-These areas are weighty factors for many emerging threats and related attacks.
-Securing of these areas means getting ready to prevent numerous attacks targeted at business application security.
+“The Enterprise Application System Vulnerability Assessment Guide” describes 9 most known business application security areas relating to implementation and operation.
+This top list was completed during vulnerability assessments of multiple business applications and may be applied to any of them.
+These areas became weighty factors for many emerging threats and related attacks.
+Securing these areas means getting ready to prevent numerous attacks targeted at the business application security.

-This series of posts contains a detailed analysis of the most widespread business application platform - the SAP NetWeaver ABAP.
-During this analysis 33 key settings were identified and distributed between 9 areas mentioned above.
-This post will show how to protect against the most widespread vulnerabilities in this area as well as provide further steps on securing all 9 areas .
+This series of posts contains a detailed analysis of the most widespread business application platform – the SAP NetWeaver ABAP.
+During this analysis 33 key settings were identified and distributed among 9 areas mentioned above.
+This post will show how to protect the applications from the most widespread vulnerabilities in this field as well as provide further steps on securing all 9 areas.

 The top-9 critical areas for business applications

-Below, you can find the list of Top-9 critical areas for vulnerability assessment of business application.
+Below, you can find the list of the top-9 critical areas for the vulnerability assessment of business applications.
 They are ranked from 1 to 9 according to their severity and impact on the ERP system, business applications and related security.
 For this list, 3 main parameters were considered:

-2. severity of vulnerability (a potential impact if exploited);
+2. the severity of a vulnerability (a potential impact if exploited);

 |1.
 Patch management flaws||Anonymous||High||High|